nateand/autcomplete/README.md

     "nee" --> "need" (1)
     $ input "th"
     "th" --> "that" (2), "thing" (2), "the" (1), "third" (1), "this" (1), "think" (1), "thoroughly" (1)
+    $ reset
+    Autocompletion model cleared.
+    $ input "th"
+    Command 'input' exists but is not currently available because Autocomplete is not trained.
+    Details of the error have been omitted.
+You can use the stacktrace command to print the full stacktrace.

+## Confidence
+The Confidence is the likelihood/relevance of an individual word relative to the other words being returned by the autocomplete provider.
+If two words are equally likely, they should have the same confidence.
+If one is more likely, it should have a higher confidence.

+This means that in this application, the candidate with the lowest likelihood will always be valued at (1), and the value increases with more likely words.
+In the event where there is only one match, this match will always have confidence of (1), due it being the only result.

+For example:

+    $ train "Hello how are you"
+    Trained: Hello how are you
+    $ input h
+    "h" --> "hello" (1), "how" (1)
+    $ train hello
+    Trained: hello
+    $ input h
+    "h" --> "hello" (2), "how" (1)
+    $ input he
+    "he" --> "hello" (1)

 ##  Instructions